 - Learn something new.
 Learning a new skill can be challenging; in addition to obvious benefits, it helps us heal by keeping us busy and focused.
 To make things even better, learning a new skill may help discover new opportunities or meet new people.

 - Travel.
-New places are always fun to explore and, just like suggestions above, new places will distract our attention from negative thoughts and add excitement to our lives.
-In Swahili for the Broken-hearted Peter Moore travels all the way from Cairo to Cape Town to get over his breakup, which resulted in epic adventure and… a book!
+New places are always fun to explore and, just like suggestions above, new places will distract our attention from negative thoughts and add excitement to your life.
+In Swahili for the Broken-hearted Peter Moore travels all the way from Cairo to Cape Town to get over his breakup, which resulted in an epic adventure and… a book!